You can also view my official my resume here.

 Do individual differences in attentional states relate to individual differences in mental health?

 Problem: Studies on patients with psychiatric diagnoses typically involve small numbers of patients and use behavioral surveys to assess cognitive deficits that don’t relate to the constructs as precisely as cognitive psychologists would hope.
 Meanwhile, attention researchers typically ignore clinical research when thinking about how to advance basic science theories.
 Creating an interdisciplinary bridge between the fields, I successfully earned a grant to run two large (>2k participants) online crowdsourced experiments, with participants performing attention experiments and self-reporting psychiatric symptoms.

 Outcome: In progress.
 My research adviser incorporated a form of this proposal in his R01 grant, “Neural mechanisms of cognitive meta-flexibility,” which was funded.
 I anticipate at least two research publications from this work: one focused on relating individual differences in attentional states (via reinforcement learning / computational modeling) to mental health (via confirmatory factor analysis) and one focused on providing supporting evidence for the role of learning in attention (via confirmatory factor analysis).
-This project will likely be a chapter of my dissertation.

 Could we create a modern, user-centered social media site for book lovers?

 Problem: In 2013, my business partner and I thought that Goodreads, the predominant social media site for readers, had an outdated design and was missing key demographics of the book community.
 For example, Goodreads does not allow users to display additional videos or images, forcing users to link off-site and missing many different book communities – booktubers, i.e., Youtubers who make videos about books; bookstagrammers, i.e., Instagrammers who photograph books; etc. LitLush, pitched as social media for book lovers where Youtube meets Goodreads, was born.